Are you asking ‘What Is Eating My Tomatoes?’ Here are all the reasons why and what you can do to protect your precious tomatoes!

 Other insects don’t do as much damage, you may notice small holes or the leaves looking eaten.
 However this damage is only to the surface and they may still be able to be eaten.

-Hornworms are a large green or brown caterpillar that is about 2 to 3 inches long, with little horns on their head.
+Hornworms are large green or brown caterpillar that is about 2 to 3 inches long, with little horns on their head.
 You will only see hornworms at night.
-They come out at night and eat the tomato by tunneling into the tomato and its stem.
+They come out at night and eat the tomato by tunnelling into the tomato and its stem.

 They can be hard to spot as they blend so well into the stems.

 What Is Eating My Tomatoes In The Greenhouse?

 You may think that your tomatoes are safer in the greenhouse than outside, which is true.
 Yet some animals and pests still find their way in.
 If it isn’t caterpillars then slugs and snails are the main culprit.

 Slugs will happily eat not just the leaves but they will eat the stalks and the tomato itself.
 You will notice slugs have been in your greenhouse, by the slime tracks they leave on the floor.